bbye98/mdcraft/paper/paper.md

 Finally, the `fit` and `plot` modules simplify the post-processing and visualization of data, aiding in the creation of aesthetically pleasing figures for scientific publications.
 These modules consist of models for curve fitting and helper functions that interface seamlessly with the commonly used SciPy [@virtanen_scipy_2020] and Matplotlib [@hunter_matplotlib_2007] libraries.

-Together, these modules provide both novice and experienced MD simulation users with a comprehensive set of tools necessary to conduct experiments ranging from simple to complex, all within a single, succinct package.
+Together, these modules provide both novice and experienced MD simulation users with a comprehensive set of tools necessary to conduct computer experiments ranging from simple to complex, all within a single, succinct package.

 # Statement of need